Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

   - javascript
 ---

-Today we will be working on a more real-world scenario, implementing a live search in JavaScript!
+Today we will work on a more real-world scenario, implementing a live search in JavaScript!

-In our example, we will be using an array of names and countries.
+In our example, we will use an array of names and countries.
 We will then have a search bar.
 On input, it filters the array to showcase only matching search results.

 ## Find the example code in this Codepen

-Try and search for something (e.g. Japan or Abel)
+Try and search for something (e.g., Japan or Abel)

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="WNxzmeY" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript live search">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/WNxzmeY">